RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

 short-title: Architecture and presentation
 ---

+The REGARDS frontend provide :
+ - A `Portal interface` fully configurable (layout and modules or features).
+Entry point see webapp/web_modules/business-modules/portal
+ - A `User interface` fully configurable (layout and modules or features).
+Entry point see webapp/web_modules/business-modules/user
+ - An `Administrator interface`.
+Entry point see webapp/web_modules/business-modules/admin

+The configurable modules (or features) are [Dynamic modules](/frontend/modules/dynamic-modules/).

 The REGARDS frontend is divided in several NPM modules, each one has a `package.json` file defining the name of the module in the application.
 It allows us to import a module using his name instead of using a relative path.

 ```